-In the biological sciences department, you can choose a major or minor in Biology, Botany, or Zoology.
-Students who major in Biology may elect to specialize in one of several emphases: Cellular/Molecular Biology, Ecology & Biodiversity, Environmental Biology, General Biology, Marine Biology, Microbiology, or Science Education (Life Science Teacher Preparation).
+In the Biological Sciences Department, you can choose a major or minor in Biology, Botany, or Zoology.
+Students who major in Biology may elect to specialize in one of several concentrations: Cellular/Molecular Biology, Ecology, General Biology, Marine Biology, Microbiology, or Science Education (Life Science Teacher Preparation).
 All majors emphasize hands-on learning and personal interaction with faculty members.
 Many courses take advantage of the outstanding natural environment surrounding Humboldt State.
 Programs are structured to allow latitude for student choice in developing a program suitable to individual needs.
 There are also many opportunities for independent and faculty-mentored studies.

 HSU graduates have an excellent record of acceptance into the top graduate schools in the country, as well as directly starting careers in a variety of wide-ranging and growing biological fields.
 Students interested in health-related professions should refer also to Pre-Professional Health Programs in the HSU catalog.

 - Diverse faculty committed to undergraduate education and mentorship.

 - Wide-ranging courses and opportunities, including numerous specialized topics.